-Analysis of results and challenges: In FY2020, there were fewer plans submitted, but more plans returned to rehabilitation specialists.
+Analysis of results and challenges: In FY2021, there were fewer plans submitted, but more plans returned to rehabilitation specialists.
 This is primarily a function of the number of disputed plans that require Reemployment Benefits Administrator (RBA) review.
 Nearly all plans submitted for review by the RBA are suspended or denied because they do not meet statutory requirements; plans about which neither party has concerns are agreed to without RBA review.
 For high wage earners it can be impossible to meet the requirements of the law that the plan meet the remunerative wage (60% of the wage prior to injury).
 Even if there is theoretically a means (occupational goal) to meet the wage, statutory time (two years) and more so cost ($13,300) limitations can be the barrier.
 Of course, the mental and physical capacities of the injured worker can also provide barriers to developing a plan that meets the requirements of the law.
 Rehabilitation specialists are left more and more with the option of submitting a plan they know would not pass RBA review, hoping the parties will agree to it anyway.

 Target #2: Review of all pending retraining plans will be performed quarterly.

 Analysis of results and challenges: The Reemployment Benefits Administrator reviewed all pending retraining plans quarterly in FY2021.
-Except for two quarters when the position was vacant in FY2017, FY2019 and FY2020, the Reemployment Benefits Administrator has reviewed all pending training plans on a quarterly basis for the past nine fiscal years.
-The Administrator position was vacant July 2019 – September 2019, which resulted in 75% of all pending retraining plans being reviewed quarterly in FY2020.
+Except for two quarters when the position was vacant in FY2019 and FY2020 the Reemployment Benefits Administrator has reviewed all pending training plans on a quarterly basis for the past ten fiscal years.

 Current as of November 22, 2021